izaakm/make-project-script/README.md

 Simple CompBio Project
 ======================

-A simple script for creating computational biology projects.
+A script for creating computational biology projects.

 What does this script do?